Burford: Priory

 Burford Priory is a country house that stands on the site of a 13th-century Augustinian priory hospital.
 In the 1580s an Elizabethan house was built incorporating remnants of the building.
 It was remodelled in Jacobean style, probably after 1637, by which time the estate had been bought by William Lenthall, Speaker of the House of Commons in the Long Parliament.
 After 1912 the house and later the chapel were restored for the philanthropist Emslie John Horniman, MP, by the architect Walter Godfrey.
 From 1949 Burford Priory housed the Society of the Salutation of Mary the Virgin, a community of Church of England nuns.
-In 1987, n declining numbers, it became a mixed community including Church of England Benedictine monks.
+In 1987, in declining numbers, it became a mixed community including Church of England Benedictine monks.
 In 2008 the community relocated and sold the property which is now a private dwelling.
 A Time Team excavation of the Priory in 2010 found pottery sherds from the 12th or 13th century.